sourcegraph/handbook/content/departments/product-engineering/engineering/process/deployments/playbooks.md

 To roll back soucegraph.com, push a new commit to the `release` branch in [deploy-sourcegraph-cloud](https://github.com/sourcegraph/deploy-sourcegraph-cloud) that reverts the image tags and configuration to the desired state.

+Important: please ensure support from either [CloudDevops](../../cloud/devops/index.md) or [CloudSaaS](../../cloud/saas/index.md), as `release` branch in `sourcegraph-deploy-cloud` is protected from merges without approval.

+1. [Disable Renovate](#rolling-back-sourcegraphcom) to ensure your rollback will not be ovewritten by new images.

+2. Perform rollback via `git` commands:
 ```sh
 # Ensure that you're up-to-date
 git checkout release